San Miguel Fire & Rescue is unable to process digital plan checks at this time.

 Issued by the County for projects including new square footage exceeding 300 sq. ft.

-One set will be retained in accordance with the California Code of Regulations, Title 24, Part 9: California Fire Code, section [A] 105.4.6, which states:
+This file copy will be retained in accordance with the California Code of Regulations, Title 24, Part 9: California Fire Code, section [A] 105.4.6, which states:

 Retention of construction documents.
 One set of construction documents shall be retained by the fire code official for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.
 One set of approved construction documents shall be returned to the applicant, and said set shall be kept on the site of the building or work at all times during which the work authorized thereby is in progress.